glic3rinu/passlib/docs/lib/passlib.hash/implementation.rst

 ===================================================================
-:mod:`passlib.hash` - Implementing a Custom Crypt Algorithm
+:mod:`passlib` - Implementing a Custom Crypt Algorithm
 ===================================================================

-.. currentmodule:: passlib.hash
+.. currentmodule:: passlib

 New password algorithms can be implemented by subclassing :class:`CryptAlgorithm`,